lostsolution/optimistron/README.md

   <a href="https://redux-toolkit.js.org/"><img src="https://img.shields.io/badge/RTK-%5E2.11.2-764ABC?logo=redux&logoColor=white" alt="Redux Toolkit ^2.11.2"/></a>
 </p>

 > Optimistic state management for Redux.
-No state copies, no checkpoints — optimistic state is derived at the selector level, like `git rebase`.
+Optimistic state is derived at the selector level by replaying transitions on top of committed state, similar to `git rebase`.

 ---

 ## Why Optimistron?

-Most optimistic-update libraries snapshot your entire state tree for every in-flight operation.
-Optimistron doesn't.
-It tracks lightweight **transitions** (stage, amend, commit, fail) alongside your reducer state and replays them at read-time through `selectOptimistic` — right where `reselect` memoization already lives.
+Optimistron tracks lightweight **transitions** (stage, amend, commit, fail) alongside your reducer state and replays them at read-time through `selectOptimistic`.
+No state snapshots or checkpoints are stored per operation.

+Optimistron was designed around an **event-driven saga architecture** — components dispatch intent via `stage`, and sagas (or listener middleware) orchestrate the transition lifecycle.
+It can be used with thunks or direct component dispatches, but the separation between intent and orchestration is where it fits most naturally.

-Good fit for:
+Designed for:

 - **Offline-first** — transitions queue up while disconnected, conflicts resolve on reconnect
-- **Async dispatch** — thunks, sagas, listener middleware
-- **Large/normalized state** — no per-operation snapshots
+- **Large/normalized state** — state is derived, not copied

-> Already happy with RTK Query's built-in optimistic updates?
-You probably don't need this.

 ---